OCamlverse/ocamlverse.github.io/content/parallelism.md

 # Concurrency, Parallelism, and Distributed Systems

-Concurrency refers to running multiple computations more-or-less simultaneously, whereas parallelism refers to using multiple cores or OS-level threads to coordinate computation.
+Concurrency refers to running multiple computations and switching from one to the other rapidly (green threads), whereas parallelism refers to using multiple OS-level threads to coordinate computation.
-We now know that the former is relatively safe and easy to reason about, whereas the latter is extremely difficult and causes many subtle bugs.
-OCaml currently supports concurrency elegantly, but parallelism support is not built in to the runtime.
+Since OCaml 5.0, OCaml supports concurrency with the Effect system and parallelism with Domains.

 ## Concurrency